paul-bennett/juggle/src/test/resources/DECLARATIONS.md

 ````

 Using `^` and `$` ties it.
 (Note: both of these characters are
-usually interpreted by the shell so we additionally need quote
+usually interpreted by the shell, so we additionally need quote
 marks.)
 ````
 $ juggle '/^isJavaLetter$/'